-Action Timeline:
+Action Timeline

 ACGC will respond to the submitted Application for Candidacy within 6 weeks from the date of receipt.
-The two ACGC response options are: 1) the program receives Candidacy status or 2) the program is asked to submit additional information because the application has missing information or lacks clarity.
-ACGC will notify the proposed program leadership and the sponsoring institution of the issues that need to be addressed.
-The institution has 60 days to respond.
-If the institution does not satisfactorily respond to the information request within the 60-day timeframe, the Application for Candidacy will be abandoned, and the program will be required to submit a new Application for Candidacy to reinitiate the process.
+At this time, the sponsoring institution may receive Candidate status, or a request for additional information may be made before a decision can be made.
+The time for first response is not equivalent to the timeline for approval.
+ACGC will notify the proposed program leadership and the sponsoring institution of additional information and points of clarification that need to be addressed.
+The institution has 60 days to respond to this initial request in writing.
+If there is no response from the institution at the conclusion of this timeframe, the Application for Candidacy will be considered abandoned, and the program will be required to submit a new Application for Candidacy to reinitiate the process.

-C. Application for Accredited, New Program Status
+Application for Accredited, New Program Status

 Program candidates must submit a New Program Application within two (2) years of receiving Candidacy status via the AMS.
 Applications are accepted twice per year (January 15 and May 15).
-A maximum of three applications will be reviewed in each cycle for a total of six (6) new program application reviews per year.
+A maximum of three (3) applications will be reviewed in each cycle for a total of six (6) new program application reviews per year.

-Fees: A New Program application fee is due at the time of submission.
-(See Appendix B for current fee schedule)
+Fees

-A Candidacy Maintenance fee is assessed every 12-months following achievement of Candidacy Status until a final determination is rendered about the New Program Application.
+A New Program application fee is due at the time of submission.
+(See Appendices for current fee schedule).
+A Candidacy Maintenance fee is assessed every 12 months following achievement of Candidacy Status until a final determination is rendered about the New Program Application.

-Action Timeline:
+Action Timeline

-Program leadership will be notified by the ACGC Executive Office of available openings in January and May dates for the next three review cycles.
+Upon Candidacy approval, program leadership will be notified by the ACGC Executive Office of available openings in January and May dates for the next three review cycles.
 The program must select one of the three review cycle dates provided.
 Space in the cycle will not be considered reserved until the application fee is received by ACGC.
+In the event that all slots over the three cycles have already been assigned, the Executive Office will contact the program leadership to discuss additional options.